Anatomy & Acupuncture Cadaveric CPD Course, London, 26th June 2025

 Ultimately, the decision of whether or not to observe a cadaver dissection is a personal one.

-Morning – Anatomical lecture and demonstration with a cadaver led by an anatomist
+Half day – Anatomical lecture and demonstration with a cadaver led by an anatomist

 • Exploring anatomical structures and needling cautionary acupuncture points/locations.